View from Sabor Photo by Dan Petersen © 2015

 How?
 Some hurdles were low.
 Because Loreto is home to many family businesses, the inspections, licenses and permits went smoothly.
 In exchange for their business, Corona contributed plastic tables and chairs and Coca Cola provided a refrigerator.
-The biggest challenge was invisibility, but Loreto and Loreto Bay grapevines along with the rating of #1 on Trip Advisor this year have kept the parking lot busy with taxis, rental cars, and vehicles with U.S. and Canadian plates, along with some local ones.
+The biggest challenge was invisibility, but Loreto and Loreto Bay grapevines along with a rating of #1 in Loreto on Trip Advisor have kept the parking lot full of taxis, rental cars, and vehicles with U.S. and Canadian plates along with some local ones.

 The next decision: who would do what?
 That was easy.
 Mari would cook and Chris would grill, as was their custom at home.
 And their daughter Ashley would wait tables when she wasn’t working as a web master for her own online business.

 What should be on the menu?
 That was more challenging.
 “We had one four-burner stove,” Chris says, “and zero restaurant experience.”
 Combining Mari’s knowledge of food and his experience in business, they set some criteria:

 1. Offer a combination of the Southwestern and Mexican foods they both love.

 2. Tailor the menu to ingredients reliably available at El Pescador, Leys and the farmers market.